 Many aspiring martial artists fall in love with their art, and would be honored to spread its life-changing impact to others.
-You can feel a sense of evangelism and missionary-like drive to teach and make the world a better place through the tenets of Tae Kwon Do, or the brotherhood of BJJ.
-Most of these martial artists have the best of intentions, and some of them go on to opening up their own school, or teaching others in some capacity.
+Some have a missionary-like drive to teach and make the world a better place through the tenets of Tae Kwon Do or the brotherhood of BJJ, for example.
+Most of these martial artists have the best of intentions, and some of them open their own school or teach others in some capacity.

 Can anyone start teaching martial arts?

 Essentially anyone can open up a facility, call it a martial arts school, charge tuition, and teach whatever they like.

 On the one hand, it’s great that many countries allow the freedom for people to congregate (if it’s not immediately dangerous to society) or teach others without oversight.
 On the other hand, however, this can lead to very poor experiences for students because of a possible lack of instructor education and certification.

 What education, certificates, or training do most martial arts instructors have?

 Most martial arts instructors hold at least a black belt in the style they teach.
 Some schools say that only those who hold black belts are able to teach the style and rank students.
 This is an old approach, based upon the “pass it on” philosophy of oral traditions.

 Back in yesteryear, a black belt (i.e., a highly-advanced student, even before belts were used) would help beginners with their training.
 This did not mean that he or she would necessarily start a training school and teach 80-100 students each night, like what you see in a modern-day school.

 Some instructors have completed martial arts teacher-training certification.
 A surprisingly small percentage of professional instructors have gone through a teacher-training program.
 These instructors tend to run very impressive schools, with top gear students, and have a long career (just an observation, not an absolute).